Who could replace Joe Biden as the 2024 Democratic nominee?

 "The delegates at the convention are the ones who place our candidate on the ballot," Clendenin said.
 "If Biden was still on the ticket, that was going to be process."

-Here are the possible contenders for the Democratic nomination, and many of these lawmakers could be considered frontrunners to become the vice president.
+Here is a look at some possible contenders for the Democratic nomination.
+Many of these lawmakers could also be considered frontrunners to become the nominee for vice president.

 Vice President Kamala Harris

-Harris, 59, would be the most natural pick, experts have told CBS News.
-Not only is she the current vice president, but she's also the first female vice president and first vice president of color, and it would be hard for the Democratic Party to deny her more firsts.
+Harris, 59, the sitting vice president, has already received a number of endorsements in the wake of Mr. Biden's decision to step aside, and for many, she's the natural choice.
+She's the first female vice president and first vice president of color, and it would be politically difficult for the Democratic Party to deny her the nomination, but she must still win the support of the Democratic delegates..

-"I think Harris would be the default option because she is the vice president and is the presumptive vice presidential nominee," said Derek Muller, a law professor at the University of Notre Dame who specializes in election law, before the news of Mr. Biden stepping aside.
+Like Mr. Biden, Harris has been struggling in polling in the battleground states.
+CBS News polling recently found that GOP nominee and former President Donald Trump leads Vice President Kamala Harris in a hypothetical matchup.
+There are at best marginal differences in how she and Mr. Biden currently run among demographic groups, such as younger voters and voters of color.

-That doesn't mean Harris will automatically replace Mr. Biden.
-Harris struggles even more than Mr. Biden in polling, particularly in swing states.
-And since she hasn't appeared on the ballot in 2024, from a legal standpoint, she bears no more weight than any other Democrat.
+Harris issued a statement saying she is "honored" to have Mr. Biden's endorsement and that her "intention is to earn and win this nomination."

 Gov. Gavin Newsom of California

-Curiosity has swirled for years about Newsom's presidential ambitions, as the governor of the nation's most populous state has courted a national profile and often positioned himself as the party's liberal fighter.
+Newsom is the governor of the nation's most populous state, has developed a national profile and often positions himself as the Democratic Party's liberal fighter.
 Newsom, 56, faced off with Florida Gov. Ron DeSantis in a debate in December, when DeSantis was still seeking the Republican nomination, in a matchup that was billed as a proxy debate over two visions for the country.

 But leading up to the 2024 race, Newsom repeatedly indicated that he had "sub-zero" interest in entering the contest.
-That could change should Mr. Biden choose to leave the race.
-But California's liberal policies could hinder Newsom from seeing widespread support in a general election.
+California's liberal policies may also hinder Newsom's ability to win widespread support in a general election.

-After Mr. Biden's announcement, Newsom posted a statement on social media praising Mr. Biden's leadershp and called him a "history-making president."
+After Mr. Biden's announcement, Newsom posted a statement on social media praising Mr. Biden's leadership and calling him a "history-making president."

 "He will go down in history as one of the most impactful and selfless presidents," Newsom said.